Gannett Co. Inc. (GCI) Shares Up Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for Gannett Co.
-Inc. (GCI) is $2.10, which is $0.09 above the current market price.
-The public float for GCI is 134.12M, and currently, short sellers hold a 10.30% ratio of that float.
-The average trading volume of GCI on May 08, 2023 was 1.02M shares.
+Inc. (GCI) is $2.10, which is $0.11 above the current market price.
+The public float for GCI is 134.12M, and currently, short sellers hold a 10.33% ratio of that floaft.
+The average trading volume of GCI on May 12, 2023 was 1.05M shares.

 GCI’s Market Performance